Pravar20/AniMagi/README.md

     Has custom commands to create tables, allowing abbreviations.
     Create cmd: Finished. (to be tested)
     Other commands implementation TDB.

-* handler.py:

-    A handler class that will be the interface between DB and user.
-    Unfinished.
-    FIRST_CREATE function has the create statements
-    to make the database for the first time.
-    (Refer to the implementations for knowing the type of data required for storing an anime, user, comment, rating)

-* \icons:

-    A directory to hold all the pictures/icons used in the database.
-        * \icons\Anime
-        * \icons\User
-        * \icons\VA

 * db_func.py: